 So, to help you understand the signs and effects of high testosterone, I spent hours researching the science behind it.
 In this article, I will share all the details of what I found out.

 - Some signs of high testosterone levels include baldness, mood swings, and acne.

 - Testosterone supplement abuse, use of anabolic steroids for increased muscle mass, and testicular cancer can cause high testosterone.

-- Adopting a healthy diet and daily exercising are great natural remedies to lower your high testosterone.
+- Adopting a healthy diet and daily exercising can lower your high testosterone levels.

 What Is High Testosterone?

 High testosterone is an unnatural rise in the body's hormone levels, also referred to as hypogonadism.

 Testosterone has several roles in male bodies, including regulating sex drive, bone density, muscle mass, and creating sperm.